Skip to contents

 Aggregating site-species data to a coarser spatial scale

 Now that we’ve learned how to aggregate arbitrary data at the site scale over a spatial scale.
-We’re going to use our provided example named site_species on Western European mammals at a resolution of 0.5° to get new sites from a grid with pixels of 0.83° of resolution.
+We’re going to use our provided example named site_species at a resolution of 10 x 10 km to get new sites from a grid with pixels of 0.83° of resolution.

-As shown in the part above, we’ll need three objects: site_species, which describes the species present across sites; site_locations, which gives the spatial locations of sites; and agg_grid which is a SpatRaster object defining the coarser grid.
+As shown in the previous section, we’ll need three objects: site_species, which describes the species present across sites; site_locations, which gives the spatial locations of sites; and agg_grid which is a SpatRaster object defining the coarser grid.

 site_species_agg <- fb_aggregate_site_data(